UsuaOSilver/UsuaOSilver/README.md

 ### :woman_technologist: About Me :

-I am a Solidity Smart Contract Engineer from California.
+I am a Solidity Smart Contract Engineer from California, US.

 - :telescope: I’m working as a Solidity Smart Contract Intern building web applications by leveraging smart contracts and the blockchain technology.